openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 Roller shutters, exterior screens, garage doors and awnings expose these channels:
 - position (a percentual position of the device, it can have value 0-100).
 For IO Homecontrol devices only (non RTS)!
 - control (a device controller which reacts to commands UP/DOWN/STOP)

+Blinds expose on top of position and control channels
+- orientation (a percentual orientation of the blind's slats, it can have value 0-100).
+For IO Homecontrol devices only (non RTS)!

 When STOP command received two possible behaviours are possible
 - when the roller shutter is idle then MY command is interpreted (the roller shutter/exterior screen/awning goes to your favourite position)